trisulnsm/dinodoc/trisuldocs/docs/ug/ui/module_templates.md

 ## Traffic Chart

-Traffic chart module is the same as Key traffic module except this module can be customized where you can select and display the traffic data for the selected keys ploted per meter in one module or in separate modules.
+Traffic chart module is the same as [Key traffic](/docs/ug/ui/module_templates#key-traffic) module except this module can be customized where you can select and display the traffic data for the selected keys ploted per meter in one module or in separate modules for each keys.

 The following example shows